rust-lang/book/nostarch/chapter16.md

 Earlier we mentioned that `mpsc` was an acronym for *multiple producer, single consumer*.
 Let’s put `mpsc` to use and expand the code in Listing 16-10 to create multiple threads that all send values to the same receiver.
-We can do so by cloning the transmitting half of the channel, as shown in Listing 16-11:
+We can do so by cloning the transmitter, as shown in Listing 16-11:

 Filename: src/main.rs